 Advocacy Chats – Insightful Conversations on Policy Issues & Cancer Research

-Understanding Advocacy in a Community Oncology Setting – The Different Channels of Advocacy
+Understanding Advocacy in a Community Oncology Setting – Does Media Relations Still Matter?

-- Learn more about community oncology, the challenges facing practices, and how you can get involved by visiting CPAN’s Education & Resources library.
+- Learn more about community oncology, the challenges that practices face, and how you can get involved by visiting CPAN’s Education & Resources library.

 Cancer News You Can Use

 Increasing Racial Diversity in Breast Cancer Clinical Trials

 Clinical trials are key to learning about conditions like cancer and finding new treatments, but People of Color are significantly underrepresented in clinical trials — only 9% of all clinical trial participants in 2019 were Black.
 Things need to change on many levels to increase diversity in clinical trials; there are many barriers that make it harder for Black women to be part of clinical trials for breast cancer.